finalfusion/finalfusion-rust/README.md

 [![docs.rs](https://docs.rs/finalfusion/badge.svg)](https://docs.rs/finalfusion/)
 [![Travis CI](https://img.shields.io/travis/finalfusion/finalfusion-rust.svg)](https://travis-ci.org/finalfusion/finalfusion-rust)

-`finalfusion` is a crate for reading, writing, and using embeddings in Rust. `finalfusion` primarily works with
+`finalfusion` is a crate for reading, writing, and using embeddings in Rust.
-[its own format](https://finalfusion.github.io/spec) which supports a large variety of features.
-Additionally, the fastText, word2vec and GloVe file formats are also supported.
+`finalfusion` primarily works with [its own format](https://finalfusion.github.io/spec) which supports a large variety of features.
+Additionally, the fastText, floret, GloVe, and word2vec file formats are also supported.

 `finalfusion` is API stable since 0.11.0.
 However, we cannot tag version 1 yet, because several dependencies that are exposed through